davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 ## Invalid Model State
 * I recommend using options.ConfigureProblemDetailsInvalidModelStateFactory() as this adds traceId and timeGenerated to the Invalid Model State Problem Details and also differentiates between 422 and 400 responses.
 400 returned if action parameters are missing otherwise 422 returned.
-* Pass true to add angular formatted errors to the Invalid Model State Problem Details also.
+* There is an option to add angular formatted errors to the Invalid Model State Problem Details also.

 ```
- services.ConfigureProblemDetailsInvalidModelStateFactory(true);
+ services.ConfigureProblemDetailsInvalidModelStateFactory(options => options.EnableAngularErrors = true);
 ```

 * Example invalid ModelState response